 By now you might be having a clear idea about Who is subjected to follow ADA Website compliance?
 Remember even if your website is not listed we insist you follow ADA compliance.
 Next, we are going to highlight some important points on why your website needs to be ADA compliant?

-If you are looking to get the ADA website compliance audit and build a website that meets the requirement of ADA then we recommend you to consult with an experienced and reliable website design company that helps make your existing website ADA compliant.
+If you are looking to get the ADA website compliance audit and build a website that meets the requirement of ADA then we recommend you to consult with an experienced and reliable WordPress web design company that helps make your existing website ADA compliant.

 Why does your website need to be ADA Compliant?